Tooth Brushing: Voices

 These are the same voice actors used on the CBS animated Peanuts specials of the era.

-Musical score
+Music score

-Tooth Brushing was produced after the death of longtime Peanuts TV specials composer Vince Guaraldi.
-Here, several variations of "The Heartburn Waltz" were used, taken from the score to Be My Valentine, Charlie Brown, which had debuted on CBS January 28, 1975.
+Tooth Brushing was produced following the death of longtime Peanuts television specials composer Vince Guaraldi.
+Several variations of "Heartburn Waltz," taken from the score of Be My Valentine, Charlie Brown (1975) were used throughout.

 Sequels

-A second Peanuts educational film about teeth, It's Dental Flossophy, Charlie Brown, was released in 1980.
+A second Peanuts educational film about teeth, It's Dental Flossophy, Charlie Brown, was released in 1979.